8321/magicdir/sysadmin.md

 ##sudo adduser username sudo -
 	# This command will grant sudo (almost root)  privilege to the specified user.
 The user must logout to get access.
 ##sudo deluser --remove-home -f username -
-	# This root command will force(-f) to delete the user with its home directory.You must logout that user to delete it.
+	# This root command will force(-f) to delete the user with its home directory.
+	You must logout that user to delete it.
 ##sudo visudo -
 	# This root command will take you to write or change users sudo privilege.
 	# Yes, the file /etc/sudoers is intentionally set read-only, even for root!